CASE-Lab-UMD/Unified-MoE-Compression/README.md

-# Demystifying the Compression of Mixture-of-Experts Through a Unified Framework
+# Towards Efficient Mixture of Experts: A Holistic Study of Compression Techniques

 **[Shwai He](https://shwai-he.github.io/)\*, [Daize Dong](https://daizedong.github.io/)\*, [Liang Ding](https://liamding.cc/), [Ang Li](https://www.ang-li.com/)**

-> **This is the official implementation of the paper [Demystifying the Compression of Mixture-of-Experts Through a Unified Framework](https://arxiv.org/abs/2406.02500).** We provide a comprehensive framework for compressing Mixture-of-Experts models.
+> **This is the official implementation of the paper [Towards Efficient Mixture of Experts: A Holistic Study of Compression Techniques](https://arxiv.org/abs/2406.02500).** We provide a comprehensive framework for compressing Mixture-of-Experts models.